 So, do we need to study philosophy?
 After all, the most famous definition of Yoga, from Patanjali’s sutras, says that Yoga is about stilling mental activity, not stirring it up.
 However we do find many different systems, and their theories are mixed and matched in different ways at different times.
 This yields changes in priorities and techniques.
 In order to make sense of modern Yoga, and the ways it relates to – or departs from – earlier practice, it helps to know more about this history of ideas.

 The course consists of seven sessions delivered on a weekly basis.

 Session One: Understanding Classical Yoga

-Session Two: Yoga Teachings in the Upanishads and the Mahabharata
+Session Two: Yoga in the Upanishads and the Mahabharata

 Session Three: Yoga in the Bhagavad-gita

-One of the best known passages of the Mahabharata is the Bhagavad-gita where Krishna gives an extensive exposition of religious doctrine imbued with Yogic concepts.
-In this session we consider the principal ideas of the Bhagavad-gita and focus on passages in which the practice of Yoga is outlined.
+One of the best known sections of the Mahabharata is the Bhagavad-gita.
+Here, Krishna’s extensive teaching is threaded with Yogic concepts.
+In this session, we consider the most important ideas of the Bhagavad-gita and we focus on passages that define Yoga.

 Session Four: Patañjali’s Yoga Sutras (I)